johannah/trajectories/README.md

 Please refer to our [paper](https://github.com/johannah/trajectories/blob/master/icml18-vqvae-model-camera-ready.pdf) presented at the PGMRL Workshop at ICML 2018 for implementation details.

 To run our example:
-1) Download the trained models into a '../models' directory:
+1) Create a directory named './../models/' and download our trained models into it:
 [pretrained-models](https://drive.google.com/open?id=1Pa3b8Syo6FQcVIZ4IQLJ7MRU-i0h_-rU)

-2) Run the agent:
+2) Run the agent with desired arguments:
 [roadway_model.py](https://github.com/johannah/trajectories/blob/master/examles/road_model.py)

 To train the environment model, complete the following steps: